Introduction

 Troubleshoot Common Challenges in Implementing Human-Centered Design

 - Limited Resources: Many startups operate on tight budgets and with small teams, which can limit research capabilities.
 Focus on prioritizing research activities that require minimal resources, such as online surveys or informal interviews, to gather valuable insights without significant investment.
-RNO1's partnership with Figure exemplifies how successful audience involvement can be achieved through human centred design, even when resources are constrained.
+RNO1's partnership with Figure exemplifies how successful audience involvement can be achieved through human-centered design, even when resources are constrained.

 Conclusion